nextjs/saas-starter/README.md

 pnpm db:setup
 ```

-Run the database migrations and seed the database with a default user and team:
+Run the database migrations and seed the database with a default team and users:

 ```bash
 pnpm db:migrate
 pnpm db:seed
 ```

-This will create the following user and team:
+This will create the following team and users:

+- Team: `Test Team`
+- Users: (password: `admin123`)
-- User: `test@test.com`
+  - Owner: `test+owner@test.com`
-- Password: `admin123`
+  - Member: `test+member@test.com`

 You can also create new users through the `/sign-up` route.